despotmarkovic/human-classification-arm-detection/README.md

 # Download and launch the project

-Developing a Computer Vision model that will get as an input a picture and output whether is there a person or not and whether the hands are above the head or not.
+Developing a Computer Vision model that will get as an input a picture and output whether there is a person or not and whether the hands are above the head or not.

-Developing API to facilitate integration, enable innovation, increase automation and scalability.
+Developing API to facilitate integration, enable innovation, increase automation and scalability usnig Flask library.

-Docker developing
+Dockerfile and docker image

 HTML simple front